nanoutils/nanoutils/docs/docs/methods.md

 ## `constructN`

-Passes a specified number of arguments to create an `object`
+Passes a specified number of arguments to create `object`

 ```js
 import { constructN } from 'nanoutils'